In this section:

 Detailed analysis and forecasting have confirmed that the number of pupils requiring secondary school places will continue to rise until 2027/28, placing pressure on school place capacity.
 In line with the forecast reduction in primary numbers, secondary numbers are forecast to fall from 2028/29, providing surplus capacity, but this position could alter if there were significant housing development in the intervening period.

-Capacity has already been permanently increased at Trafalgar School, Admiral Lord Nelson School, Charter Academy, The Portsmouth Academy, Springfield School and St Edmund’s School.
+Capacity has already been permanently increased at Trafalgar School, Admiral Lord Nelson School, Charter Academy, The Portsmouth Academy, Springfield School and St Edmund’s Catholic School.
 Additional temporary increases in places are being facilitated at Charter, St Edmund’s, Priory and Trafalgar to address the anticipated pressure from 2024/25 to 2027/28.
 Expansion plans will need to ensure that space can be used flexibly and put to other uses when secondary numbers fall, and surplus capacity is available in future years.

 Special educational needs and disability (SEND) provision

-The Wymering special school for pupils aged 9 to 16 years of age who have social communication and interaction difficulties, associated speech, language and communication difficulties and high levels of anxiety and/or associated challenging and distressed behaviour opened in April 2023.
+Following a strategic SEND review of accommodation, additional special school places have been created at the Lantern Unit (part of Mary Rose Academy) and at Cliffdale Primary Academy.
+Inclusion centres have also been established at Arundel Court School, Penhale Infant School and The Portsmouth Academy, with additional places added at The Flying Bull Academy.
+In addition, we opened The Wymering Special School for pupils aged 9 to 16 years of age who have social communication and interaction difficulties, associated speech, language and communication difficulties and high levels of anxiety and/or associated challenging and distressed behaviour.

 NEWS